-The school holidays are underway and with them the challenges of arranging family trips and childcare, a task which can be particularly complicated as separated parents.
+The school holidays are fast approaching and with them come the challenges of arranging family trips and childcare, a task which can be particularly complicated as separated parents.
 Rebecca Eels, in Stone King’s Family & Mediation Team, has 8 tips on how to navigate this busy time so that both parents and children can get the most out of the summer and their time together.

-- This is the children’s time to rest and recuperate after a busy year at school, remember they will want to see you both.
+- More than ever this is the children’s time to rest and recuperate after a busy year at school, remember they will want to see you both.

 - Try not to involve the children in making your decisions.
 The children will not want to upset either of you so will prefer you to make the decisions, not them.